 And communication is just as important in the doctor’s office.
 “We’re not mind readers!”
 Vensel says with a laugh.
 “Open communication is the most important thing.”

-The first step is to find a provider you really feel comfortable with and to check any reservations at the door: he or she has most likely seen and heard it all and is committed to compassionate listening and unprejudiced care.
+The first step is to find a provider you really feel comfortable with, like you would when cooking for a date, and to check any reservations at the door: he or she has most likely seen and heard it all and is committed to compassionate listening and unprejudiced care.
 “Don’t be ashamed or worry about any kind of judgment,” Grim says.
 “Consider your physical exam a great opportunity to talk about your lifestyle and plan your care.”